FluxFallen/DayCounter/README.md

 A lightweight and customizable Fabric client-side HUD mod that displays the current Minecraft day directly on your screen.

-Perfect for survival worlds, long-term projects, hardcore runs, and technical gameplay where keeping track of time matters.

 ---

 ## Features